Welcome to Japan, Ms. Elf!

 Welcome to Japan, Ms. Elf! (日本へようこそエルフさん。, Nihon e Yōkoso Erufu-san) is a Japanese light novel series written by Makishima Suzuki and illustrated by Yappen.
 It began serialization online in 2017 on the user-generated novel publishing website Shōsetsuka ni Narō.
 It was acquired by Hobby Japan, who published the first light novel volume in August 2018 under their HJ Novels imprint.
-Seven volumes have been released as of July 2021.
+Ten volumes have been released as of January 2025.
 A manga adaptation with art by Shimo Aono has been serialized online via Hobby Japan's Comic Fire website since December 2018.
 Both the light novel and manga have been licensed in North America by J-Novel Club.
+An anime television series adaptation produced by Zero-G aired from January to March 2025.

+Plot

+Ever since Kazuhiro Kitase was a child, whenever he slept, he would dream of a fantasy world.
+One day, he explores the fantasy world with his elf friend, Marie, but they get killed by a dragon.
+They abruptly wake up in his home in Japan and they eventually work out that whenever he falls asleep or dies in the fantasy world, he and anyone he is touching are sent back to Japan, then they can return to the fantasy world by falling asleep.
+They regularly go back and forth, with him helping Marie adjust to life in modern Japan and then going on quests in the fantasy world and eventually bringing others back to Japan.